 What did PFEW do when the 2015 CARE Scheme was announced?

 We had no right to negotiate over the introduction of the 2015 Scheme, so instead engaged in consultation.
 We have produced a timeline outlining that process.
+You can also read more about what we have done.

 Our view was that the 2015 Scheme should only apply to new recruits.
 This was rejected, but we supported the use of transitional arrangements - as did the trade unions involved with other public service workers - to improve the position for as many of our members as we could.
 We obtained legal advice throughout the process.